finos/community/.github/ISSUE_TEMPLATE/Project-Contribution.md

 - [ ] The codebase doesn’t have HIGH or CRITICAL CVEs across direct and transitive libraries
 - [ ] The codebase doesn’t have any unfriendly licenses across direct and transitive libraries
 - [ ] (optional - if a build system is provided) The build process runs successfully
 - [ ] [finos-admin](http://github.com/finos-admin) is Admin of the GitHub repository to transfer
 - [ ] The codebase doesn’t include any patent or copyright that conflicts with FINOS Governance and bylaws (to be validated with FINOS Legal team)
-- [ ] The codebase complies with FINOS Project Blueprint
+- [ ] Apply project blueprint contents - see [ODP docs](https://odp.finos.org/docs/project-collaboration/#finos-project-blueprint)
+    - [ ] Ensure that the proper project governance is in the CONTRIBUTING.md file
 - [ ] [All incubating criteria](https://finosfoundation.atlassian.net/wiki/spaces/FINOS/pages/75530363/Incubating) are checked and documented below

 ## Voting (Lead: FINOS Infra)